-Whilst maintaining the provision of full secondary residential education programs for Indigenous students, We now serve the broader community and host both day and boarding students.
-The student population is over 1000 and representative of the wide variety of cultural backgrounds found in the Northern Territory.
+Whilst maintaining the provision of full secondary residential education programs for Indigenous students, we now serve the broader community and host both day and boarding students.

-In 1991 Kormilda College applied to the International Baccalaureate Organisation (IBO), based in Geneva, Switzerland, to offer the IB Diploma course to students in Years 11 and 12 – we commenced teaching the IBO in 1993 and remain the only College in the Northern Territory to offer the IBO.
+In 1991 Kormilda College applied to the International Baccalaureate Organisation (IBO), based in Geneva, Switzerland, to offer the IB Diploma course to students in Years 11 and 12 – we commenced teaching the Diploma in 1993 and remain the only College in the Northern Territory to offer the IB Diploma.

 In 2006 the College was officially awarded full accreditation by the Council of International Schools (CIS), and has recently successfully regained that accreditation in 2015 (every 10 years).
 In 2010 the College commenced offering the International Baccalaureate Middle Years Programme (MYP) for Years 6-10.